Limit theory of discrete mathematics problems: Alpern's Caching Game

 \begin{Theorem} $v(k, j, n, h) \le {n + j - 1 \choose j} \cdot v^*(k, j, h)$ \end{Theorem}

-\begin{proof}[Sketch of proof] First, we replace the winning probability with the expected number of $j$-element subsets of nuts that would have been found.
+\begin{proof}[Sketch of proof] First, we bound the winning probability by the expected number of $j$-element subsets of nuts that would have been found by the searcher if the other nuts had not been cached.

-Consider a hiding strategy of DG, and choose the same hiding strategy in G in the following sense.
-The hider chooses a uniformly random distribution of nuts out of the $\frac{n + k - 1}{k}$ possible distributions.
-We put nuts in the same hole to different depths.
-Then we will have $k$ distances: the depth of the first nut in each non-empty hole, and the additional depths of the further nuts from the previous nuts.
-These depths will be a random permutation of the depths used in DG.
+Consider a hiding strategy of $DG$, and choose the same hiding strategy in G in the following sense.
+The hider chooses a uniformly random $k$-element multiset of holes out of the ${n + k - 1 \choose k}$ possibilities.
+We put the nuts into these holes in different depths as follows.
+We will have $k$ distances: the depth of the first nut in each non-empty hole, and the additional depths of the further nuts from the previous nuts.
+These depths will be a uniform random permutation of the random depths used by the optimal hiding strategy in $DG$.

-Now any strategy of the searcher in G can be transformed to a strategy in DG by instead of digging a hole after finding a nut, the searcher digs in a new hole.
+Now any strategy of the searcher in $DG$ can be transformed to a strategy in $G$ by instead of digging a hole after finding a nut, the searcher digs in a new hole.
 This transformed strategy wins in the same number of cases. \end{proof}

-\begin{Conjecture} If $k = j = 2$ and for any $h$, if $n$ is large enough, then the bound in Theorem~\ref{discretelimitthm} is sharp, and hereby the transformed hiding strategy in G is optimal. \end{Conjecture}
+\begin{Conjecture} If $k = j$ and for any $h$, if $n$ is large enough, then the bound in Theorem~\ref{discretelimitthm} is sharp, and hereby the transformed hiding strategy in G is optimal. \end{Conjecture}

 \begin{Question} Is Conjecture~\ref{discreteopt2} true for all $k = j > 2$? \end{Question}